ooawagaeri/tp/docs/UserGuide.md

 Format: `completeJob INDEX [COMPLETION_DATE]`

 * Marks the repair job at the specified `INDEX` as complete
+* By default `listJob` only shows jobs that are yet to be completed.
+As such marking the job as complete will cause it to disappear from the current job list.
+User can issue the command `listJob -c` to view the list of completed jobs.
 * `INDEX` refers to the index of the repair job as shown in the repair job listing
 * `INDEX` must be a positive integer(1,2,3…)
 * `COMPLETION_DATE` is set to the current date if it is not provided